The Real You Only Shows Up When It’s Ugly.

 The Ugly Moments Are the Honest Ones.

-But when you’re alone, exhausted, and nothing’s going to plan; truth walks in.
+But when you're alone, exhausted, and nothing's going to plan - truth walks in and locks the door.

 Ugly moments clean the lens.